 So, it is better to stick with aluminum stems, which are used by most professional riders as well.

-Most common types of Bike Stems
+The most common types of Bike Stems

-There are a variety of different types of bike stems, each with its own advantages and disadvantages.
+There are a variety of different types of bike stems, each with its advantages and disadvantages.
 Some stem types are specifically designed for mountain biking, while others are more suited for road riding.

 Here is a look at the seven main stem types: